romanodev/deltapv/README.md

 # ∂PV
 A photovoltaic simulator with automatic differentation, built on `JAX`.

-Pull request welcome!
+Pull requests welcome!

+For more examples, including performing efficiency optimization of a perovskite solar cell and discovering unknown material properties in a cell, see the following [Google Colab](https://colab.research.google.com/drive/1d2vY01LhXUKOHasNOOZj17FO7qGgWBph?usp=sharing)

 To install via `pip`, simply use the command

-For more examples, including performing efficiency optimization of a perovskite solar cell and discovering unknown material properties in a cell, see the following [Google Colab](https://colab.research.google.com/drive/1d2vY01LhXUKOHasNOOZj17FO7qGgWBph?usp=sharing)
 ```
 pip install deltapv
 ```